holochain-engineers/team-mates/README.md

 # team-mates
 happ using invites and profiles zomes to get you started on holochain development

+## Design

-the UI architecture shown below should be elegant, modular and relatively easy to understand and extend
+The UI architecture shown below should be modular and relatively easy to understand and extend.
+Each Zome has a zome service which exposes its full API and listens for network signals.
+The Zome services are instanciated by the RX stores which cache data for a specific cell and zome.
+The Container component holds a provider instance for each RX store, available to its sub-components

+This simple design works for a statically known number of cells which are pre-defined in the build properties It also assumes that the signals contain meta-data pertaining to the cell and zome name and signal payloads are structured as {name:string, data:any}
 <p align="center">
     <img src="architecture_multiplex.png" width="750">
 </p>

+## Installaton

-## nix-shell setup
+### nix-shell setup

 At first, run from the root folder of this repository to enter the nix-shell: